Working to help regenerate our city

 The food bank is operational Monday to Friday, and on Tuesday and Thursdays food is handed out to those in need on the estate.
-If you would like to volunteer at this project, click here.

 The B-Inspired charity shop, which raises money for projects on the estate, is also looking for volunteers.
-Those interested, should follow this link.

 DMU also works with the Big Local charity in St Matthews on a variety of projects and recently student volunteers helped plant 10,000 bulbs at a local park in memory of the estate’s police officer who died while on duty, in 2017.